MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/test-release/services-tools/live-trace-analyzer.md

 To start tracing directly from your title, you must do the following:

-1. In the `Microsoft::Xbox::Services::Experimental` namespace, set the `EnableServiceCallTracking` property of the `ServiceCallTrackerSettings` class to true.
+1. Set the `EnableServiceCallTracking` property of the `ServiceCallTrackerSettings` class to true.
 2. Call `StartServiceCallTracking()` to start tracing service calls.
 3. Call `StopServiceCallTracking()` to stop tracing service calls.
 4. After tracing is stopped, copy the resulting trace file from the developer scratch drive on the console back to your PC by using either *File Copy (xbcp.exe)* or the *Xbox One Neighborhood* in order to analyze it by using Xbox Live Trace Analyzer.